Azure/azure-powershell/documentation/testing-docs/test-framework-best-practices.md

 ## Consider passing parameters setUp, contextAction, tearDown to RunTestScript method for individual test case

 Except for above delegates that apply to all the test cases, test framework also provides fine granularity that only take effect on specified test case.
-You can consider passing following delegates as parameters to the method RunTestScript.
+You can consider passing following delegates as parameters to the method **RunTestScript**.

 - **setUp**: Invoked before mock context is initialized (same as WithInitAction)